microsoft/dotnet/releases/net471/dotnet471-changes.md

 > These release notes are current for .NET Framework 4.7.1 build 2538, released 2017-08-07.

-You can learn about the changes made in the .NET Framework 4.7.1.
+You can learn about the changes made in the .NET Framework 4.7.1, as of build 2538.

 .NET Framework release notes describe product improvements grouped by product area.
 Each change includes a Microsoft-internal VSTS bug ID, the primary binary that was updated and whether the change was a bug or a feature.